Hostages Square: 2025

 In January 2025, the square was used to stream live transmissions of hostages being released to the IDF during the 2025 ceasefire and prisoner exchange.
 Pictures of the released individuals were displayed throughout the square.
 During the first release, roughly 2,000 people watched the events on large screens, releasing yellow balloons into the air once the hostages were confirmed to be back in Israel.

 On 30 January, US Special Envoy to the Middle East Steve Witkoff visited the square, meeting with released hostages and family members of those still in captivity.

 On 10 February, an event was held to commemorate the 24th birthday of Alon Ohel, his second in captivity.
 His family called for his release, and singer Ivri Lider performed for them.

 On 28 May, thousands gathered to mark 600 days of war and hostage crisis.
 The rally featured speeches from actor Lior Ashkenazi, testimony from released hostages, and appeals from families of those still held.

 On 31 May, during the holiday of Shavuot, rallies were held nationwide to demand a ceasefire and hostage deal, coinciding with US diplomatic efforts.
 A rally at the square, hosted by the Hostages and Missing Families Forum, featured speeches from former hostages and families of the remaining captives.

 On 13 October 2025, thousands of Israelis gathered at Hostages Square in celebration as the last 20 living hostages were released back into Israel following the implementation of the Gaza peace plan.

+2026

+On 27 January 2026, following the return of the last hostage body and the end of the Gaza war hostage crisis, the hostages clock at the square stopped counting, with the final count being 843 days.

+In August 2026, the Tel Aviv municipality officially renamed the plaza Hostages Square.
+Until then, the name had been commonly used but was unofficial.
+The municipality stated that the name change "is meant to ensure that this chapter in Israel’s history — from October 7, 2023, until the return of the last hostage, Ran Gvili, on January 26, 2026 — will be remembered for generations."